hash6iron/powadcr/README.md

 ![20241120_172544](https://github.com/user-attachments/assets/f7f18624-5184-490f-a2b1-47833b4a70f2)

-This project pretend to implement a Digital Cassette Recorder (for TAP/TZX files playing and recording on TAP) for ZX Spectrum machines based on ESP32 Audio kit development board and using HMI over touch 3.5" screen.
+This project pretend to implement a Digital Cassette Recorder (for TAP/TZX files playing and recording on TAP) for ZX Spectrum machines based on ESP32 Audio kit development board and using HMI ove[...]

 ![image](https://github.com/user-attachments/assets/6d7ac494-c201-4113-875b-0324e44a8308)